tobob/just-walking/content/blog/20190407/index.md

 wiki: https://en.wikipedia.org/wiki/Kr%C3%A1lick%C3%BD_Sn%C4%9B%C5%BEn%C3%ADk
 ---

-A year earlier (during GSS) I promise to myself that I will visit Śnieżnik on a separate trip.
-I did complete this promise.
+A year earlier (during GSS) I promise myself that I will visit Śnieżnik on a separate trip.
+And I fulfilled that promise.

 Międzygórze is a very nice village with great architecture and even a soul.
 There are some awesome waterfalls and many places where you can eat.

-The trip on Śnieżnik was very peaceful and easy.
+The trip to Śnieżnik was very peaceful and easy.
 However, I can add a label milestone to this trip.

 ### Now some personal shit, you don't need to read this